-Gooch coame to the Storm following a stint with the Jacksonville Jaguars of the NFL as their BLESTO scout.
+Gooch came to the Storm following a stint with the Jacksonville Jaguars of the NFL as the team’s BLESTO scout.
 His duties with the Jaguars included scouting college football programs and their athletes across the southeast for draft purposes.
 Prior to joining the Jaguars scouting personnel, Gooch interned with the Jaguars scouting staff for two seasons.

 Gooch played 10 seasons as a linebacker in the National Football League for the Tampa Bay Buccaneers (1996-2001, 2004-05) and Detroit Lions (2002-03).
-He began his NFL career as an undrafted rookie free agent with the Buccaneers in 1996 and was teammates with Storm President Derrick Brooks and defensive backs coach Donnie Abraham.
+He began his NFL career as an undrafted rookie free agent with the Buccaneers in 1996 and was teammates with Storm President Derrick Brooks.
 During his career he recorded 282 tackles, two sacks, and one interception in 137 games.
 Gooch was named the Yale Lary Award winner as the Detroit Lions special teams MVP in 2002.

 Dave Wilson - Director of Player Personnel